How to Transfer Google Photos to iCloud?

 Meanwhile, you've to download the Google Photos Apple on your Android or iPhone.

 Another major difference between the iCloud and Google Photos is that with the former you have an extensive array of editing features using the Apple Photos.
-With Apple Photos, you can adjust the colour setting, along with several automated settings.
-On the other hand, Google Photos focus more on standardized features and automated colour correction.
+With Apple Photos, you can adjust the color setting, along with several automated settings.
+On the other hand, Google Photos focus more on standardized features and automated color correction.
 For major changes, you required a specified editing tool.

 How to Move Google Photos to iCloud?

 Here, is a quick step-by-step tutorial on how to transfer Google Photos to iCloud:

 Step 1: Visit the website photos.google.com, and log in using the Google account linked to the Google Photos.

 Step 2: In this step, you need to hover over the first photo you come across that you want to transfer.
 Click on the checkmark icon to select it.
 The photo will turn blue, and do it for all photos you want to move from Google Photos to iCloud.